Back to Blogs

 3. Predictive analytics

 Predictive models use historical hiring data to forecast which candidates are likely to succeed in particular roles.
-By evaluating factors like experience, skills, and performance metrics, predictive analytics enhance decision-making during sourcing.
+By evaluating factors like experience, skills, and performance metrics, predictive analytics enhances decision-making during sourcing.

 Examples of AI sourcing in practice